istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns/index.md

 Unlike most clients, which will do DNS requests on demand at the time of requests (and then typically cache the results), the Istio proxy never does synchronous DNS requests.
-When a `resolution: DNS` type `ServiceEntry` is configured, the proxy will periodically resolve the configured hostnames and used those for all requests.
+When a `resolution: DNS` type `ServiceEntry` is configured, the proxy will periodically resolve the configured hostnames and use those for all requests.
 This interval is determined by the [TTL](https://en.wikipedia.org/wiki/Time_to_live#DNS_records) of the DNS response.
 This happens even if the proxy never sends any requests to these applications.

-For meshes with many proxies or many `resolution: DNS` type `ServiceEntries`, especially when low `TTL`s are used, this may cause high load on DNS servers.
+For meshes with many proxies or many `resolution: DNS` type `ServiceEntries`, especially when low `TTL`s are used, this may cause a high load on DNS servers.
 In these cases, the following can help reduce the load:

-* Switch to `resolution: NONE`, to avoid proxy DNS lookups entirely.
+* Switch to `resolution: NONE` to avoid proxy DNS lookups entirely.
 This is suitable for many use cases.
 * If you control the domains being resolved, increase their TTL.
 * If your `ServiceEntry` is only needed by a few workloads, limit its scope with `exportTo` or a [`Sidecar`](/docs/reference/config/networking/sidecar/).